Newport Creamery: Awful Awful

-The chain is known for Awful Awful milkshakes, made from blended syrups and a proprietary ice milk.
+The chain is known for Awful Awful milkshakes, made from proprietary ice milk and blended syrups that come in a variety of different flavors.
 The drink started at the New Jersey–based chain, Bond's, in the 1940s.
 The name comes from a Bond's customer who called it "awful big and awful good".
 In 1948, Bond's licensed it to Newport Creamery and then to Massachusetts-based Friendly's.
 The terms of the license mandated the two New England businesses not sell it in New Jersey, leading the expanding Friendly's chain to rebrand it as a "Fribble", and later changing its formula to be more like a traditional milkshake with ice cream instead of ice milk.
 When Bond's went out of business in the 1970s, Newport Creamery purchased the trademark and continues to serve the original recipe.

 Media

 Newport Creamery was featured on a 2019 episode of the Cooking Channel's Man v.
-Food, where host Casey Webb successfully finished three Awful Awful milkshakes in one sitting.
+Food where host Casey Webb visited several restaurants in the providence area, including The Newport Creamery and PVDonuts.
+During the episode Webb successfully finished three Awful Awful milkshakes in one sitting.